Guarding Sobriety Over The Holidays

 By and large, winter festivities are meant to be a time to relax and unwind.
 They can afford us a crucial opportunity to rest, recharge, take stock of our lives, give thanks, and plan for the next year.
 However, for some, staying sober during holidays can seem like a Herculean task.

 It doesn’t have to be.
-Those who are afflicted by substance use disorders or mental health conditions of any kind may have at least 2 options when the holidays roll around: choose to spend time with family and/or friends in as healthy a way as possible, or elect to go one’s own way — and in so doing, potentially make the most of this important period of rejuvenation and reflection.
+Those who are afflicted by substance use disorders or mental health conditions of any kind may have at least two options when the holidays roll around: choose to spend time with family and/or friends in as healthy a way as possible, or elect to go one’s own way — and in so doing, potentially make the most of this important period of rejuvenation and reflection.

 Ideas about how to pursue either course most effectively are below.
 No matter your faith or lack thereof, your country of birth, or your personal history, you deserve to enjoy a well-deserved break.